Nylle/javaseq/README.md

 - Returns the string representation of this Seq, e.g. "[1, 2, 3]".
 Only the first and any other realised item will be included.
 Unrealized remaining items will be depicted with a single question mark, e.g. "[1, 2, ?]".
 If this Seq is empty, only brackets will be returned, e.g. "[]".

 #### Iterable::forEach(f)
-- Calls f(x) for each x in this Seq, f being a consumer function taking one argument and returning void. **Caution:** If the Seq is lazy, it will be fully realised.
+- Calls f(x) for each x in this Seq, f being a consumer function taking one argument and returning void. **Caution:** The Seq will be fully realised.
 If this Seq is infinite, it will run infinitely or until system resources are exhausted.

 #### Collection::stream()
 - Returns a Stream of the items in this Seq.